Flight service station: Flight services in the United States

 The FAA still oversees flight service in Alaska.
 At this time Leidos operates two large hub facilities.
 Flight service duties and responsibilities are divided into preflight, inflight and flight data.
 They also monitor the HIWAS and TIBS recorded weather briefings, which pilots can access via radio or phone.
 The services are provided at no charge to the flying public.

 Preflight – Primarily responsible for filing flight plans, giving preflight weather briefings, and providing information concerning air traffic, they also take information from pilots coming into the US to notify the United States Customs Service that an aircraft is inbound.
 The Leidos call tree has the ability to route calls to any flight service facility in the country.

-Inflight – which the pilots call “Radio”, activates, cancels, and alters VFR flight plans.
+Inflight – which the pilots call “Radio” (which is the ICAO standard callsign for a generic air-to-ground advisory station and employed for a number of functions worldwide), activates, cancels, and alters VFR flight plans.
 They take position reports and changes of destination for both civilian and military aircraft.
 They relay IFR and SVFR clearances to aircraft on the ground either by phone or through their frequencies when there is no direct method of communication with the air traffic control facility governing the area.
 At border stations, Radio also takes information from aircraft crossing into the U.S., and issues transponder squawk codes to VFR aircraft which identify them to Homeland Security's radar.
 They relay information on forest fires to the U.S. Forest Service.
 Inflight monitors VHF and UHF frequencies, VOR voices, and emergency frequencies – from 60 to 100 different frequencies per area.
 The United States FSS radio frequencies are published in several FAA publications, including airport facility directories (AFD), VFR sectional maps, and IFR low and high altitude en route charts.
 When pilots have an inflight emergency, such as being lost, having smoke in the cockpit, or having low fuel and needing directions to the nearest airport with fuel, they call flight service for assistance.
+In addition, some (often more remote) airports now also have stations called AFIS in accordance with international nomenclature, but this is implemented as an ATIS or AWOS-like recording, not a live service.
+The call sign "RADIO" is inherited from early radio communications stations that relayed ATC instructions and clearances at a time when enroute control did not yet have its own radio equipment, but rather relied on teletext links with these stations.
+In later years, many of these functions were taken over directly by enroute ATC facilities, but the name stuck, giving rise to the modern FSS concept.

 Radio can take flight plans and give pre-flight briefings over the radio in extenuating circumstances.